Shadrock/Mali-health-map/README.md

 There are a myriad of ways to play with the layout of the legend, this is simply one of them.

 ### Adding a Scale Bar
-Although I don't often add scale bars to web maps where the geography is really familiar to most users, this map implies (and expects) a user to zoom in to see specific rat sightings.
-Because some users may not be intimately familiar with the scale of Boston, I added a legend using the following code:
+Although I don't often add scale bars to web maps where the geography is really familiar to most users, this map implies (and expects) a user to zoom in to see specific health sites in villages, etc. Because some users may not be intimately familiar with the scale of Mali or the places where the health sites are located, I added a legend using the following code:

 ```JavaScript
 // Add Scale Bar to Map